iontodirel/ham_radio_services/README.md

 Follow the official Docker instructions: https://docs.docker.com/engine/install/ubuntu/

-**Note** instructions as similar to Raspbian, but are not explained to the same detail.
+**Note** instructions are similar to Raspbian, but are not explained to the same level of detail to keep things simple.
 Please just follow official Docker documentation.

 **3. Clone the container repo.**